lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/partitionSpec.svg" target="./diagrams/partitionSpec.svg" alt="syntax diagram for a partition's specification" layout="@break@" -->

-In order to add or remove partitions manually, use the *ADD* or *DROP* syntax. *ALTER TABLE* does not validate the specified location.
+In order to add or remove partitions manually, use the `ADD PARTITION` or `DROP PARTITION`options. `ALTER TABLE` does not validate the specified location.

 ```sql
 -- alter the table partitions by adding a partition